-In connection with the Annual Report on Form 10-K of Aspen Technology, Inc. (the "Company") for the period ended June 30, 2004 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, David L. McQuillin, President and Chief Executive Officer of the Company, hereby certifies, pursuant to 18 U.S.C.
+In connection with Amendment No. 1 of the Annual Report on Form 10-K/A of Aspen Technology, Inc. (the "Company") for the period ended June 30, 2004 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, Mark Fusco, President and Chief Executive Officer of the Company, hereby certifies, pursuant to 18 U.S.C.
 Section 1350, that:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

+(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
-Dated: September 13, 2004

-/s/ DAVID L. MCQUILLIN
+Dated: March 15, 2005

+/s/ MARK FUSCO

-David L. McQuillin President and Chief Executive Officer
+Mark Fusco President and Chief Executive Officer